Frequently Asked Questions

 |To obtain a police report you may come to the Records Office of Upper Darby Police Station located at 7236 West Chester Pike, Upper Darby, PA 19082 or click on the following link:

 Incident and accident reports cost $15.00.
-Only cash is accepted.
+Only check or money orders are accepted.
 Mulitple incident requests may take longer to process.